MnnLgt/trackpartuvp/README.md

 # trackpartuvp: Tracking particles from UVP6 images

-This code is desgined to measure the *in situ* settling velocity of marine particles from UVP6 data, whether the UVP6 is mounted on a sediment trap or a float.
+This code is designed to measure the in situ settling velocity of marine particles using UVP6 data, whether the UVP6 is mounted on a sediment trap or a float.

 As the associated paper is in the review process, please cite my PhD dissertation ([accessible here](https://theses.hal.science/tel-04552165/)) if you use part or all of this code.